 After a two-year position at NASA Headquarters, where he served as Program Scientist for the Mars Global Surveyor and now postponed Sample Return missions, Dr. Grant then accepted his current position at the Smithsonian Institution.
-Since 2001, he has also served as a Co-Investigator on the High Resolution Camera (HiRISE), which is to be flown on the 2005 Mars Reconnaissance Orbiter, and is currently developing a ground-penetrating radar for possible future deployment on a Mars rover.
+He is also lead in developing a ground-penetrating radar for possible future deployment on a Mars rover.

 Dr. Grant also maintains a strong connection to the classroom and began as a lecturer at Brown University in 1990.
 Since then he has held several professorial posts at both Rhode Island College and SUNY College at Buffalo (New York), where he has served as Adjunct Associate Professor of Earth Science and Science Education since 2000.
-He has authored or contributed to numerous articles in many industry publications, including NASA's Geomorphology and Science magazine.
+He gives numerous public talks and lectures both within the Museum and out in the community.
+He has authored or contributed to numerous articles in many industry publications, including Geomorphology and Science magazine.

-Dr. Grant's other interests include gardening, biking, ice hockey, and collecting beer.
+Dr. Grant's other interests include gardening, biking, and collecting beer.